kantimam/react-autosuggest-input/README.md

     this.fakeApiCall()
       .then(json=>this.setState({suggestions: json.results, loading: false}))
       .catch(e=>this.setState({suggestions: [], loading: false}));
-      // handle error outside of component if you want or add error prop yourself }
+      //handle error outside of component if you want or add error prop yourself }

   onChange=(inputVal)=>{